3DO/christopherpoole.github.com/_posts/2011-09-01-A-hybrid-radiation-detector-for-simultaneous-spatial-and-temporal-dosimetry.md

 journal: Australasian Physical and Engineering Sciences in Medicine
 authors: CM Poole, JV Trapp, J Kenny, T Kairn, K Williams, M Taylor, R Franich and CM Langton
 file: Poole et al. - A hybrid radiation detector for simultaneous spatial and temporal dosimetry.pdf
+icon: static/images/gel_round.png
+introduction: In this feasibility study an organic plastic scintillator is calibrated against ionisation chamber measurements and then embedded in a polymer gel dosimeter to obtain a quasi-4D experimental measurement of a radiation field.
 ---

 ### Abstract